National Fusion Programme

 Setting up of the BRFST was approved by the Council of Institute For Plasma Research as per the minutes of the meeting dated 10th April, 2008.

-4th PFRC Review meeting proposed to be held during Jul/Aug 2017
+6th PFRC Review meeting proposed to be held at IPR, Gandhinagar during July-August 2018.

 In early 2015, due to the large number of projects and hence, increased fund requirements, BRFST was reconstituted as the PLASMA & FUSION RESEARCH COMMITTEE (PFRC) under the Board of Research in Nuclear Sciences (BRNS) which is the funding agency for external projects of DAE agencies.

 PFRC retains all of the operating functionality of earstwhile BRFST with only the funding now routed through BRNS.